nomppy/nomppy.github.io/content/posts/holding-cell.md

 He's begging for mercy.
 *Please, don't kill me.*

-I hesitate — *should I?*
+I hesitate — *make it quick!*
-I nudge the door to a gentle stop.
+I close the door.
 *Please don't kill me.
 I have a family.*
 I feel the cold blade between my fingers.

-The door shuts.
-A slab of wood
+I shut the bathroom door
-between me and the living world.
+over his calls for help.
-I feel the razor's graze, its icy gleam
+I feel the razor's graze, its icy gleam cuts
-whispering the melody of a lonely moon.
+how a lullaby cuts through nightmares.

-He's called out to the living world.
+He's tried calling out for help.
 He's done everything he could.
-I hum the lullaby of a dying moon
+I sing him a lullaby
-to quiet his fear, to silence his doubt.
+to quiet his fears.

-I'm doing everything I could
+I'm doing everything I can
 to make it painless for myself.
 I quiet my fears.
 I silence my doubts.
-I forget all those who I've ever cared about.
+I forget all those I've ever cared about.

 To make it easy and painless for myself,
 I pretend I'm executing someone else.
 Not anyone I've ever cared about,
 just a stranger and nobody else.

 I pretend to execute someone else.
 *Do it.*